A stochastic perturbation approach to nonlinear bifurcating problems: Introduction

-The study of bifurcating phenomena in nonlinear PDEs has been a subject of extensive research due to its relevance in various physical and engineering domains \cite{ambrosetti1995primer}.
-Traditional numerical methods \cite{CalozNumericalAnalysisNonlinear1997}, including the Finite Element Method \cite{Cliffe2000} and Spectral Element Method \cite{Pintore2020}, has been widely employed to explore the coexisting solution branches and the critical regime in a neighborhood of the bifurcation points.
-Indeed, several numerical methodologies are needed to effectively explore and control the global behavior of the system, such as continuation techniques \cite{allgower2003} and deflation methods \cite{FarrellDeflationTechniquesFinding2015}.
-These tools are respectively designed to reconstruct a specific solution branch and discover new admissible ones as parameters vary.
-Moreover, one could also be interested in adopting control strategies on a bifurcation problem, to control its behavior in the parameters space by acting on physics or geometry \cite{PichiStrazzullo2022,BoulleControlBifurcationStructures2022}.
+For what concerns the numerical solution of deterministic bifurcating systems, traditional numerical methods \cite{CalozNumericalAnalysisNonlinear1997}, including the Finite Element Method and Spectral Element Method, has been widely employed to explore the coexisting solution branches and the critical regime in a neighborhood of the bifurcation points \cite{Cliffe2000, Pintore2020}.
+Additionally, to effectively explore the global behavior of the system, numerical methods such as continuation techniques \cite{allgower2003, PichiStrazzullo2022} and deflation methods \cite{FarrellDeflationTechniquesFinding2015} have been designed, respectively to reconstruct a specific solution branch and discover new admissible ones as parameters vary. {Additional strategies for the analysis of bifurcation problems include the study of their normal forms \cite{BruntonDiscoveringGoverningEquations2016,KuznetsovElementsAppliedBifurcation2023} (see Section \ref{sec:pitchfork} for the example on the pitchfork case), or spectral submanifolds \cite{HallerNonlinearNormalModes2016,BettiniDatadrivenNonlinearModel2025} for reducing dynamical systems to low-dimensional smooth invariant manifolds.}

-When dealing with complex problems, the computational effort associated with all these tasks for a complete exploration of the model could be unbearable.
-Recent works focused on developing reduced-order models (ROMs) \cite{hesthaven2015certified,benner2017model} to enable many-query simulations, and thus recovering efficiently the full bifurcating pattern.
+Nevertheless, the computational effort for a complete exploration of the solutions in the whole parameter space can easily become unbearable.
+Recent works focused on developing reduced-order models (ROMs) \cite{hesthaven2015certified,benner2017model} to enable many-query simulations, and thus efficiently recovering the full bifurcating pattern.
 These approaches can be divided into two categories: the ones exploiting standard projection-based techniques \cite{PichiPhd,Pitton_2017,Khamlich2022,Pintore2020}, and the data-driven ones, often based on machine-learning strategies \cite{BruntonDiscoveringGoverningEquations2016,PichiArtificialNeuralNetwork2023,PichiGraphConvolutionalAutoencoder2024,coscia2024generative}.

 All the above works treat the bifurcation problem in the absence of randomness.
 Indeed, the deterministic assumption simplifies the analysis of the system's behavior, not requiring the additional computational burden typical of stochastic settings, but it is often not physically realistic.
 For this reason, the presence of stochasticity in the models cannot be disregarded for a comprehensive analysis of the topic, as bifurcating phenomena depend on various uncertainties due to input variability, parameter uncertainty, and numerical discretization \cite{uq-book}.